Acoustic Design of Schools

 Contact Us

-What are the minimum requirements for acoustics in schools?
+What are the minimum requirements for acoustics in school buildings?

-Acoustic assessments for schools almost always ultimately consider the criteria set out in Building Bulletin 93 ‘Acoustic design of schools – performance standards’ [BB93].
-This is a UK Government document, issued by the Education Funding Agency [EFA].
-The document sets out minimum criteria that certain building elements must achieve.
+Acoustic assessments for schools almost always ultimately consider the criteria set out in Building Bulletin 93, ‘Acoustic design of schools—performance standards’ [BB93].
+This is a UK Government document issued by the Department for Education [DfE] and the Education Funding Agency [EfA].
+The document sets out minimum performance standards that certain building elements must achieve.

-The main considerations can be summarised as follows:
+The main considerations for school acoustics can be summarised as follows:

 • Sound insulation of separating elements between adjacent rooms